 With the increasing use of the Internet in all geographic regions and by diverse linguistic groups of the world, the demand for a multilingual Internet has become more intense.
 Many Internet applications are now able to accept as input and display characters from a broad range of languages and scripts.
 The introduction of internationalized domain names (IDN) at the top level of the Domain Name System (DNS) culminates a global effort to fully internationalize domain names.

-As the Internet is becoming more internationalised, questions arises of the domain registration database (Whois database) and the protocol (Whois protocol) to support this.
-The issues is best summarized by the following statement from the Internet Architecture Board (IAB) in RFC 4690:
+As the Internet is becoming more internationalised, questions arise about the domain registration database (Whois database) and the protocol (WHOIS protocol) to support this.
+The following statement from the Internet Architecture Board (IAB), found in RFC 4690, summarizes the issues:

 “In addition to their presence in the DNS, IDNs introduce issues in other contexts in which domain names are used.
 In particular, the design and content of databases that bind registered names to information about the registrant (commonly described as "whois" databases) will require review and updating.
 For example, the Whois protocol itself [Daigle 2004] has no standard capability for handling non-ASCII text: one cannot search consistently for, or report, either a DNS name or contact information that is not in ASCII characters.
 This may provide some additional impetus for a switch to IRIS [Newton and Sanz 2005a, 2005b] but also raises a number of other questions about what information, and in what languages and scripts, should be included or permitted in such databases.”
 [RFC 4690]

-Recognizing the problem, the ICANN Security and Stability Advisory Committee (SSAC) SSAC called attention to issue in SSAC 037 [ICANN SSAC 2009a] and at the request of the ICANN Board of Directors, the Generic Names Supporting Organization (GNSO) and the SSAC created an Internationalized Registration Data Working Group (IRD WG) to study the feasibility and suitability of introducing submission and display specifications to deal with the internationalization of Registration Data.
+Recognizing the problem, the ICANN Security and Stability Advisory Committee (SSAC) SSAC called attention to issue in SSAC 037 [ICANN SSAC 2009a] recommending that the ICANN Board of Directors for a working group to study the feasibility and suitability of introducing submissions and display specifications to deal with the internationalization of registration data.
+At the request of the ICANN Board of Directors, the Generic Names Supporting Organization (GNSO) and the SSAC created an Internationalized Registration Data Working Group (IRD WG) to study this issue.

-This report is the interim report of the IRD working group.
-It summarizes the discussions of the working group to date, compiles a set of recommendations from discussions, and identifies a list of remaining issues.
+This report is the interim report of the IRD Working Group.
+It summarizes the discussions of the Working Group to date, compiles a set of recommendations from discussions, and identifies a list of remaining issues.
 It is organized as follows: In section 3, we present background information on internationalized registration data.
-In section 4, we identify a list of issues that the WG considered as well as a set of recommendations for each issue.
+In section 4, we identify a list of issues that the WG considered, the findings that resulted from the discussions and the recommendations for each issue.

 3 Background and Terminology